Rooney Mara's Feet and Legs: Height, Net Worth, and More

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

-Rooney Mara, the accomplished American actress renowned for her remarkable performances, stands at a height of 5 feet 3 inches (160 cm) and wears a shoe size 6 (US).
+Rooney Mara, an American actress known for her captivating and versatile performances, stands at a petite 5 feet 3 inches (160 cm) with a shoe size 6 (US).

 Rooney Mara is shorter than both Claire Foy and Jessie Buckley, with Rooney standing at 5ft 3 (160 cm), Claire at 5ft 4 (162.6 cm), and Jessie at 5ft 6 (167.6 cm)Rooney Mara is shorter than both Claire Foy and Jessie Buckley, with Rooney standing at 5ft 3 (160 cm), Claire at 5ft 4 (162.6 cm), and Jessie at 5ft 6 (167.6 cm) (Credit: DFree / Shutterstock)